-Andres Bonifacio Lodge History
+Andres Bonifacio Lodge No. 199

-Named in honor of Brother Andres Bonifacio one of the founders and later became the Supremo of the Katipunan.
-Born in Tondo, Manila on November 30, 1863, he led the “Cry of Pugad Lawin” that sparked the 1896 Philippine revolution against colonial Spain.
-Brother Andres Bonifacio was a member of Taliba Lodge No. 165 under the Gran Oriente Espańol.
+Named in honor of Andres Bonifacio, one of the founders and later Supremo of the Katipunan.
+Bonifacio was born of poor parents in Tondo, Manila on November 30, 1863.
+He led the Cry of Pugad Lawin that sparked the 1896 Philippine Revolution.
+Bonifacio was a member of Taliba Lodge No. 165 under the Gran Oriente Espańol.